manastalukdar/manastalukdar.github.io/blog/2023/03/18/software-engineering-design documents/readme.md

 ### Proposal

-Include any architecture / timing / sequence / component diagrams, data models, users flows, etc.
+Include any architecture / timing / sequence / component diagrams, data models, user flows, etc.

 #### Key Takeaways

 ### Potential Trade-offs and Risks

-Any short-term and/or long-term tradeoffs and risks.
+Any short-term and/or long-term trade-offs and risks.

 ### Alternatives